prmditya/kampung-tani/README.md

 - Never commit `.env` or `.env.local` files to version control
 - Refer to example files for required variables
 - Use environment-specific configurations
+- Secure your MQTT broker with authentication in production

 #### Example Environment Files